J&J Medical Connect

 MAIC STUDy

-Daneshmand et al (2025)2 conducted a MAIC study to compare the CR rate at any time of INLEXZO vs nadofaragene in patients with BCG-unresponsive high-risk NMIBC with CIS.
+Daneshmand et al (2026)2 conducted a MAIC study to compare the CR rates (at any time, at first disease assessment, and at 12 months) of INLEXZO vs nadofaragene in patients with BCG-unresponsive high-risk NMIBC in patients with CIS ± papillary disease (Cohort 2) and papillary-only disease (Cohort 4), respectively.

 Study Design/Methods

-• A systematic literature review was performed to identify published data on comparator regimens.
+• A systematic literature review was performed to identify novel agents in the BCG-unresponsive high-risk NMIBC setting, which included nadofaragene (CS-003).

 Results